Our ISA Guide

 How much can I put into an ISA?

 As ISA savings are tax efficient, there’s a limit on the amount you can put in.
-For the tax year 6 April 2013 to 5 April 2014, the overall limit is £11,520, you can use this allowance in a variety of ways:
+Following the New ISA changes announced in the 2014 Budget, for the 2014/2015 tax year the amount you can save is split into two parts.

 If you withdraw money from your ISA, you cannot reinvest it in the same tax year if your total deposits will exceed your yearly allowance.